idelrich/MeteorSwift/README.md

 ### Calling Meteor Methods

 Calling methods on the Meteor server is simple.
-A single method is provided:
+A single function is provided:

 ```swift
 call(method:, parameters: [], responseCallback: ? ) -> String?
 ```

 Pass in the method name and any required parametes (these must already be in an EJSON compatible format).
-The method returns a methodId which can be use to monitor for a response notification, or (preferable) pass in a response callback to get the result information from the server.
+The function returns a methodId which can be use to monitor for a response notification, or (preferable) pass in a response callback to get the result information from the server.

 ### Logon